OliverSwift/Promys/README.md

 Get to `Client/Linux` and type `make package`.
 This will generate a `promys.deb` file which is intended for debian based distros.
 User will have to install it prior to using the client.
 With any launcher, search for promys and start the application.
+Works fine on Ubuntu, Mint, ...

 ### MacOS

 Get to `Client/MacOS` and type `make`.
 This will generate a `promys.dmg` file which is a software drive.
 User will have to download it, open it and start the application.
 GateKeeper will certainly ask permission to run an application downloaded from the Internet.
-The already built one is signed with my developer account so user won't have to allow its execution.
+The already built one is signed with my developer account so users just have to allow its execution because it comes _the Internet_.
 I haven't pushed it on the Mac Store though.

 ## TODO
 _and ideas_
 * version checking
-* overscan adjustment with CEC
+* overscan adjustment with CEC. **WIP**
 * connect a smartphone and fake a laser spot
 * improve clients (performance, power consumption, mouse capture, ...)
 * token passing for presenters (queuing for screencasting)
-* More things on settings page (IP addresses, overscan, etc)
 * ...